twrzes/scrnaseq_ei/README.md

 ```
 **Important information: Don't forget to edit the design formula based on the annotation columns available.
 Reminder: you can see these columns by running the command `colData(dataset_sce)`.**

+#### TASK:
+Which design formula would you use to see differentially expressed genes between different cell types between different disease conditions?

 ### 5.3 Running a differential expression with Likelihood Ratio Test (LRT)
 `DESeq2` offers two kinds of hypothesis tests: the Wald test, where we use the estimated standard error of a log2 fold change to test if it is equal to zero, and the likelihood ratio test (LRT).
 The LRT examines two models for the counts, a full model with a certain number of terms and a reduced model, in which some of the terms of the full model are removed.
 The test determines if the increased likelihood of the data using the extra terms in the full model is more than expected if those extra terms are truly zero.